JakeGinnivan/jakeginnivan.github.io/source/_posts/2015-02-01-improving-carnacs-code-part-2.md

     .SelectMany(acc => acc.GetMessages())
 ```

 Scan calls your accumulation function for each item in the stream, but unlike `Aggregate` it will emit the new aggregated value.
-In this case we start off with an empty ShortcutAccumulator, when we get a key press we simply pass it to the accumulator along with the shortcut provider.
+In this case we start off with an empty `ShortcutAccumulator`, then the `keyStream` yields a value it is passed to the current `ShortcutAccumulator` which returns either itself or a new `ShortcutAccumulator` which `.Scan` will yield.

 The ShortcutAccumulator will check if that key press matches any shortcuts.
 If it doesn't, or that key completes the shortcut, it sets the HasCompletedValue property to true and returns itself.
-When a completed accumulator is asked to process a key it will simply create a new ShortcutAccumulator and get it to process the key and return that accumulator instead of itself.
+When a completed accumulator is asked to process a key it will simply create a new `ShortcutAccumulator `and get it to process the key and return that accumulator instead of itself.

-Because Scan will emit the ShortcutAccumulator after each key press, we can simply filter the accumulators which are not completed yet, then select many on each completed ShortcutAccumulator to get the messages it has accumulated.
+Because `.Scan` will emit the `ShortcutAccumulator` after each key press, we can simply filter the accumulators which are not completed yet, then select many on each completed ShortcutAccumulator to get the messages it has accumulated.
 The reason for the select many is when a shortcut is broken we create a message for each accumulated key press.
 And our stream now matches the second line in our marble diagram.

 To do the final line in our marble diagram we need another `Scan` which merges Messages which need to be merged.